remix-austin/remixaustin-com/blog/README.md

 - `title: string`
 - `date: string` - Many date formats are accepted, but for the sake of consistency amongst people of all regions, we recommend something like `04 April 2023`
 - `author: string`
+- `description: string` - Summarize your post in under 200 characters.
+This will be used for social media links
+- `imageUrl: string` - Provide a URL to a banner image for your post.
+This will be used at the top of your post and in social media links
+  - This can be a full URL to an image you have hosted on your own.
+Example: `https://image-you-hosted.com/image.jpeg`
+  - Or it can be a path from `/posts` to an image you have saved in the `/posts/img` directory.
+Example: `/posts/img/blog-banner-resized.jpg`
+  - The image must be 1200 x 630 pixels and it must be a JPEG
+- `imageAlt: string` - Provide alt text to your blog banner image

 The front matter is in YAML format and it must go at the top of the `.mdx` file.